encryptogroup/MultiCent/ARTIFACT-EVALUATION.md

 ### Estimated Time and Storage Consumption
 RAM requirements see above under Basic Requirements.
 Our small LAN benchmarks run in approx 1 hour and the small WAN benchmarks in approx 40 minutes.
+Should larger benchmarks be requested (see above), time would of course increase.
 Disk space beyond for installing the Docker image is negligible.

 ## Environment